BASICS: Brief Alcohol Screening

 4) What should I expect?

-BASICS is administered by the trained BASICS facilitators at the SCU Wellness Center.
-All BASICS sessions are one-on-one with a program coordinator and the student.
+BASICS is administered by the trained BASICS facilitators from the SCU Wellness Center.
+Facilitators are SCU staff, Counseling Psychology graduate students, and doctoral-level trainees and interns from Counseling and Psychological Services who have been trained to be BASICS facilitators.
+All BASICS sessions are one-on-one with a BASICS facilitator and the student.
 It takes two sessions, typically two weeks apart, to administer.

 - Session I: